liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

 option is to make the function return the value in an out parameter instead.
 For example, you can rewrite `T2 Foo(T1 x)` to `void Foo(T1 x, T2* result)`.
 You need to make sure that `*result` contains some sensible value even when the function returns prematurely.
-As the function now returns `void`, you can use any assertion inside of it.
+As the function m_nowPos returns `void`, you can use any assertion inside of it.

 If changing the function's type is not an option, you should just use assertions